I'm on holiday until 11th December so responses may take a little longer!

 Start a hobby together

 If your dog is particularly energetic, you might consider taking up a more physical hobby.
-Flyball and agility are both excellent choices and are particularly well suited to the dog that also likes to play with a ball.
-Both sports have increased in popularity over the years and clubs are opening up all over the place.
-The focus is always on having fun so all breeds and abilities are usually welcome.
-The only stipulation being that, for medical reasons, your dog must be over the age of two.
+Flyball, Hoopers, and Agility are excellent choices and are particularly well suited to the dog that also likes to play with a ball.
+These sports have increased in popularity over the years and clubs are opening up all over the place.
+The focus is always on having fun, so all breeds and abilities are usually welcome.
+The only stipulation being that, for medical reasons, your dog must be over the age of two and in good health.

 Go for coffee

-Yep, you can’t go far without bumping into a Pet friendly cafe or Restaurant.
-With the weather looking up, you could even go out for a pic-nic together or get a Takeaway Afternoon Tea and enjoy that with your dog.
+Yep, you can’t go far without bumping into a Pet friendly cafe or Restaurant these days.
+With the weather looking up, you could even go out for a picnic together or get a takeaway afternoon tea box and enjoy that with your dog on the park.

 If you have energy to burn, you might fancy taking up a sport that your dog can join in on.
 Running, cycling, and hill walking are good for you both, and we all know dogs love to exercise.
-In fact, for most dogs it’s their favourite thing, well possibly after din-dins.
-While you are at it, why not consider taking up a challenge together, maybe a 5K cross country run?
+In fact, for most dogs it’s their favourite thing.
+While you are at it, why not consider taking up a challenge together, maybe a 5K cross country run or join a weekly park run?

 Dog friendly races are being organised all over the country, just make sure to get advice from your doctor and/or vet if you aren’t used to doing these types of exercises.
 Facing the world together, as a team, is an amazing feeling for you both.